sahabpardaz/nexus-tag-plugin/README.md

 # Future Works
 * Add support for searching tags by associated components.
 * Secure API by adding authentication and authorization.
-* Create markdown API documentation from swagger annotations and link it to README file.
 * Add release workflow to publish artifact to github packages.